nehacp/mvp/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  It's time to eat!

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+ A foodie but not sure what to cook for dinner?
+Use our app to guide you!

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+  Search meals based on categories, ingredients, the latest ones or a random one if you can't decide.
+Star your favorite recipes so you can come back to them in the future.

 ## Problem ##
   > Describe the problem your product solves.

+  Spending too much time thinking about what to eat today

 ## Solution ##
   > Describe how your product elegantly solves the problem.

+  Lets you search our database for choices

 ## Quote from You ##
   > A quote from a spokesperson in your company.

+  After a full belly, all is poetry!

 ## How to Get Started ##
   > Describe how easy it is to get started.

+  Just log on to the page and search.
+If you like what you see, create a user id to save your info!

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

+  Delicious recipe ideas at the click of a button!

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.

+  A link to our page